gamedev-studies/bolee/README.md

 - An XML file describing the dependencies
 - A CSV file describing subsystem division

-You can find examples of how this files should be formatted in the examples folder.
+You can find examples of how these files should be formatted in the *examples* folder on the project's root.

 ## Installation
 On a Moose 10 image, execute the following code snippet in a Playground: